ESTATE PLANNING FOR PUBLIC FIGURES

 Estate planning is especially crucial for public figures in the entertainment, fashion, art and sports industries to ensure that their assets are protected and preserved both during their lifetimes and at their deaths.
 Without an estate plan, the government and courts decide who will inherit assets, who will become the guardian of minor children, and who will make health care and financial decisions in the event of an individual’s incapacity or incompetence, without regard to the individual’s wishes.
-The statutes are designed to accomplish what the government thinks an individual’s estate plan should be and rarely matches an individual’s vision for the disposition of his or her assets.
-If an individual wants control over these important decisions, he or she needs an estate plan.
+The statutes are designed to accomplish what the government thinks an individual’s estate plan should be and rarely matches an individual’s vision for the disposition of their assets.
+If an individual wants control over these important decisions, they need an estate plan.
 Furthermore, the death of a loved one is often distressing; however, creating an efficient estate plan will ensure that unnecessary costs and stresses are avoided during particularly difficult times.

 Without an estate plan, assets are administered in the public eye through the probate process.
 Public figures who want privacy or confidentiality need a proper and sufficient estate plan in order to make the estate process protected and private.
 Deaths of public figures are already highly publicized, and an estate or probate battle will likely be portrayed in the media and further exacerbate the lack of privacy experienced by their loved ones.